Fair Credit Reporting Act Background Checks

 HireSafe has provided compliant employment background check services for over 20 years.
 We're a founding member of the PBSA, and all our screening services are FCRA compliant and completed within the USA.

 With us, you’ll never worry about your company’s data being shipped overseas to third-world countries, unlike many other background check companies.
 We value and guard the applicants' personal information like it was our own.

 HireSafe offers compliance resources to keep you informed

-Our Compliance Checklist provides a simple and quick reference for maintaining complaint procedures.
+Our Compliance Checklist provides a quick and straightforward reference for maintaining complaint procedures.

 We have pages of information on the background check process and how HireSafe keeps your company compliant.

 Each Client at HireSafe has a dedicated account manager who can answer compliance questions for your specific company.

 FCRA Compliance is built into HireSafe's procedures and work habits

 HireSafe’s professional standards define our employment background check practices so that we are always FCRA compliant.
 These include compliant procedures for making investigative telephone calls, to the design of our proprietary, custom software systems and everything in between.